-External memory can be also utilized for learning to learn.
-Consider a network, which should learn classification into a user-defined hierarchy by observing ideally a small number of samples.
+We now focus on a learning to learn task - consider a network, which should learn classification into a user-defined hierarchy by observing ideally a small number of samples.

 Apart from finetuning the model and storing the information in the weights, an alternative is to store the samples in external memory.
 Therefore, the model learns how to store the data and access it efficiently, which allows it to learn without changing its weights.